Thunder kills 36 cows in Ondo – The Sun Nigeria

 “The place where the cows died is called ‘Owa’ normally visited once in a year by the Olujare, where he will stay for a day, he will be there for seclusion to perform some traditional rites and no individual is allowed to go to that place.

-The community leader who said it is forbidden for anyone to touch the dead cows, said the dead cows woukd be there forever” saying
+The community leader who said it is forbidden for anyone to touch the dead cows, added that they will be there forever

 Leave a Reply